Logiqx/gps-wizard/docs/gpx/README.md

 </trkpt>
 ```

-Whilst it is not defined in the ClueTrust schema, `<gpxdata:speed>` does not cause validation issues, because the GPX 1.1 schema uses `processContents="lax"` for elements within `<extensions>`.
+Whilst speed is not defined in the ClueTrust schema, `<gpxdata:speed>` does not cause validation issues, because the GPX 1.1 schema uses `processContents="lax"` for elements within `<extensions>`.